1. Home

 4. Check the company’s licensing and history on BBB

-In general, local movers are required to be licensed with the state where they work.
-If you’re moving between states, the company or broker you choose must be registered with the U.S. Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA).
+In general, local movers are required to be licensed by the state where they work.
+If you’re moving between states, the company or broker you choose must be registered with the U.S. Department of Transportation (DOT) and its Federal Motor Carrier Safety Administration (FMCSA).
 You can search its database for proper licensing and insurance.
-Don’t use movers or brokers that don’t show U.S. DOT numbers or MC Docket numbers online or in their advertisements.
+Avoid using movers or brokers that don’t show U.S. DOT numbers or motor carrier docket numbers (MC numbers) online or in their advertisements.

 5. Get everything in writing

 Never accept only verbal estimates, and never sign a contract that’s not fully filled out.
-Before you move, the company you choose must provide a written estimate that describes what services it will provide and a price quote for those services.
+Before you move, the company you choose must provide a written estimate describing its services with a price quote.
 The estimate should include the dates of pickup and delivery.

 Before you sign, make sure the mover has previously signed the document.
 If you sign the estimate and the mover doesn’t, you won’t have a binding contract.
 Another crucial item you should have if you’re moving states is a booklet titled “Your Rights and Responsibilities When You Move.”
 All movers operating interstate are required by the FMCSA to provide this information.